lazypic/git-hours/README.md

 ```

 ### Duration
 Git-hours calculates working time based on duration.
 If interval between git commits is less than duration value, Git-hours considers working time was continued.
+With `-duration` option, you can set duration as you want.
 By default, duration is set to 1 hour.

-In the example, change duration 30min as shown below.
+If you want to set duration to 30min, type as shown below.

 ```bash
 $ git hours -duration 0.5h
 ```